A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations

 \subsection{Model Architecture}

-We provide more details related to model architecture, layers, and number of parameters related to seismic and velocity encoder-decoder architecture in Table \ref{tab:enc_dec_arch_detail}, and regarding the latent models used for translation in Table \ref{tab:model_arch_details}.
+We summarize details related to model architecture, layers, and number of parameters related to seismic and velocity encoder-decoder architecture in Table \ref{tab:enc_dec_arch_detail}, and regarding the latent models used for translation in Table \ref{tab:model_arch_details}.
 Further, we compare our model parameters with baseline models in Table \ref{tab:enc_dec_model_arch_comparison}.